Navigation

 Each institution will have its own policy for paying invoices and this will normally only be after the receipt of the correct goods and services.
-There is a legal requirement, under Late Payment legislation, to pay suppliers within the time period agreed under the procurement contract.
-Where such terms have not been expressly stated, this is normally taken to be payment within 30 days of the invoice date.
-The supplier is entitled to charge interest on outstanding amounts due beyond the agreed payment period.
+There is a legal requirement, under both the Public Contract Regulations 2015 and the Late Payment of Commercial Debts Regulations 2013 to pay suppliers within 30 days of valid and undisputed invoices.
+The supplier is entitled to charge interest on outstanding amounts due beyond the 30 day payment period as set out in the Late Payment legislation.

 There may be circumstances in which it may be advantageous to make an earlier payment of part of the amount due.